 - Feud: Bette and Joan covers the rivalry between Bette Davis and Joan Crawford during the filming of What Ever Happened to Baby Jane?.
 It, however, amps up some of Bette's behavior while toning down Joan's.

 - In Game of Thrones, Bianca, a member of Izembaro's Theatre Troupe, is secretly plotting to have Lady Crane killed so she could take the lead actress spot.
 Izembaro is also very much a Prima Donna Director.

 - In-universe (sort of), invoked, and Played for Laughs in the Supernatural episode "The French Mistake", in which Sam and Dean are sent to our real world to become the actors playing them on the show (It Makes Just As Much Sense In Context).
-Pretty much every person they interact with who works on the show with them will mutter "at least they're speaking to each other again."
+Pretty much every person they interact with who works on the show with them will mutter "at least they're talking to each other."

-- The Curse of Steptoe covers the production of Steptoe and Son, specifically the conflict between the leading actors Wilfred Brambell and Harry H. Corbett, although its factual accuracy was disputed by Corbett's family and the original writers.
+- The Curse of Steptoe covers the production of Steptoe and Son, specifically the conflict between leading actors Wilfrid Brambell and Harry H. Corbett, although its factual accuracy was disputed by Corbett's family and the original writers.

 - Jane the Virgin: Despite being on very good terms with each other pre-Time Skip, three years later Rogelio and Darci's relationship has soured badly while filming their reality show, to the point that they start snarling at each other as soon as the cameras stop rolling and nearly every offscreen conversation is a fight.
 Ironically, said reality show is about how they are in love with each other.

 Narrator: So yeah, that true love schtick?
 All for the cameras.